ctsexton/clock/README.md

-# clock
+# Dashboard

-> Built with Vue.js and Vuex.
-Responsive UI that adapts to all screen sizes.
-Click the cog icon to access the settings panel.
-All changes are auto-saved to local storage - so the user can reload the page or even restart their browser and keep their settings... without requiring a sign-up process.
-Neat!
+> A simple dashboard app with responsive UI.
+Vue.js, Vuex & Nuxt.

 ### To Do:
- - refactor components to keep all settings data together and create open/closing option boxes
+ - refactor components to keep all settings data together and facilitate open/closing option boxes

 ## Build Setup